unixfreaxjp/dyrerouters/README.md

 ## Usage

-Use the script logic like below to monitor infection per new payload:
+Use the script logic like below to monitor infection per new payload :
 ```
 # @unixfreaxjp #MalwareMustDie shared info.
 Ver 3.0 under WTFL license.
 payload[0]='[payload1]';